F.M.S. Bulldog Bands & Strings

 The majority of the homework for this class is to practice your instrument.

-Who should practice?
-Each Student of course!
-Why do you practice?
 Just like with sports or exercise, regular, structured practice, is the only way to improve.
-Students are responsible for keeping track of what you should be practicing on your school agenda or music practice calendar. |
+Students are responsible for keeping track of what you should be practicing on your school agenda or music practice calendar.

 I keep six honest serving-men